dxnn/herbaceous/README.md

 HB.test({animal: 'unicorn'}, {asdf: 'blargh'})
 ```

-That tests to false, like you would probably expect.
+That test returns false, like you would probably expect.

 ```
 HB.test({animal: '*'}, {animal: 'drummer'})
 ```

-That tests to true, which you may not have expected.
+That test returns true, which you may not have expected.

+See the 'tests.js' file for more surprising stories of pattern matching fun.